neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

  *  to be combined with result functions using _.partial() */

-... //other query functions here
+// ... other query functions here

 var _matchBy = function (keys, params, options, callback) {
   var cypher_params = _.pick(params, keys);